Skip to main content

 Amsterdamse Bos (Amsterdam Forest)

-Amsterdam’s largest park is located mostly in Amstelveen and has a lot to offer.
-You’ll find a number of attractions in its vast area including the Bosbaan, a rowing course that has hosted the World Rowing Championship twice.
-Along with ponds suitable for swimming, an open air theatre and camping facilities, the park also has a fabulous forest with dazzling cherry blossoms in spring.
+Amsterdam’s largest park, the Amsterdamse Bos, is in Amstelveen and has much to offer.
+You’ll find several attractions in its vast area, including the Bosbaan, a rowing course that regularly hosts the World Rowing Championship.
+Along with ponds suitable for swimming, an open-air theatre - the Bostheater, and camping facilities, the park also has a fabulous forest with dazzling cherry blossoms in spring.
 Keep your eye out for Scottish Highlanders as you wander this beautiful spot in the city and naturists if you venture near De Zonneweide.

 • Watch rowers ply the Bosbaan

-• Visit the goat farm Geitenboerderij Ridammerhoeve where kids can pet goats and sample goats milk ice cream
+• Visit the goat farm Geitenboerderij Ridammerhoeve, where kids can pet goats and sample goat milk ice cream

 • See artworks by Tom Claassen, Serge Verhuegen and others